aslamhossain43/Java-Design-Patterns/README.md

 6. Composite - A group of objects which form a tree(hierarchy,menue) and treated as a same type single object.https://www.geeksforgeeks.org/composite-design-pattern/

-7. Proxy - provides the control for accessing the original object.
-Example - Credit/Master card.https://www.tutorialspoint.com/design_pattern/proxy_pattern.htm  ---------  RealImage ProxyImage
+7. Proxy - Provides the control for accessing the original object.
+Example - Credit/Master card, Security to block site.https://www.geeksforgeeks.org/proxy-design-pattern/

 ## Behavioral design patterns